xiaopeng12138/MaiDXR/README.md

 - Download [latest version of MaiDXR](https://github.com/xiaopeng12138/MaiDXR/releases)
 - Download and install [com0com](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/powersdr-iq/setup_com0com_W7_x64_signed.exe)
 - Configure com0com to bind COM3 and COM5 (it must be these two ports), COM4 and COM6 is optional (bind them will make your startup process faster).
 - You must enable the enable buffer option in com2com on both ports of all pairs.
-Otherwise, your MaiDXR will crash after the Unity logo.
+Otherwise, your MaiDXR will crash after the logo.
-- Disable DummyTouchPanel in xxxx.ini.
+- Disable DummyTouchPanel in mai2.ini.
 - If you need button light, pls bind COM21 to COM51 (it must be these two ports)(Do not disable DummyLED!).
 - Run the game in window mode by adding [Unity Standalone Player command line arguments](https://docs.unity3d.com/Manual/PlayerCommandLineArguments.html) in xxxxx.bat and make sure there is no black bar.
 Recommend setting for 1080p display: "xxxxxx.exe -screen-fullscreen 0 -screen-width 1170 -screen-height 1050"
-- Start MaiDXR.
+- Start MaiDXR first then start the game.
-- Enable somehow Test mod then exit Test mode.
+- If your touch is not working, try to enable somehow Test mod then exit Test mode.

 ## Configuration
-In MaiDXR window press "M" on the keyboard to toggle local motion on-off.

-Edit Settings.json file under the root directory.
-Press F5 in the MaiDXR window or defocus then focus window again to update settings.

-HandSize, HandPosition, PlayerHigh: in CM

-CaptureFrameRate, TouchRefreshRate: in FPS

-Capture1P: true (9:16 aspect ratio) or false (default) (2*9:16 aspect ratio)

-CameraSmooth: 0.0 - 1.0, 1.0 = no smoothing

-CameraFOV: in degree

-CameraPosition: in M

-To enable 3rd person mod: set CameraSmooth to 0 then move your headset to where your camera wants to be.
-Then focus/select MaiDXR window to lock position.
-You can show your head by enabling the setting below.

-HapticDuration: in second

-HapticAmplitude: 0.0 - 1.0, 1.0 = max vibration

-SelectButton and Button(1-4: top to bottom): Pls see [VK Code](https://docs.microsoft.com/windows/win32/inputdev/virtual-key-codes).
-Some keys do not require "VK_" at the beginning.
+The green button on the bottom of the cabinet is lock button.
+Long press it will disable all unnecessary buttons, controller pointer, and the config panel.

+You can adjust all settings in the config panel or via config.json.
+The changes of config.json will only apply after the MaiDXR reboot.

+If you want to adjust the settings, please take a step back.
+The controller pointer will automatically be disabled when the controller are too close to the cabinet.

+Some configs in config.json are only the index of the dropdown.

+You can use the pointer to point the third-person camera and grab it to the position where you want to be.

 ## Preview
 ![Image Capture](https://github.com/xiaopeng12138/MaiDXR/blob/main/PreviewImage/MaiDXR_PreviewImage.png?raw=true)